Conflict of Interest Code Exemptions

 - Good cause exists for granting an exemption due to extraordinary circumstances that indicate the burden on the agency of adopting a conflict of interest code is not warranted by the degree of likelihood that a conflict of interest may occur.

-Within 30 days after the exemption is granted, any interested party may submit a request that the grant of exemption be reconsidered by the Commission.
+Within 30 days after an exemption, extension, or denial letter is posted to the Commission's website, any interested party may submit a request for reconsideration by the Commission.
 If you have further questions, please Ask the FPPC for Advice.

 - California Child Welfare Council 2018